GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/rectangular-movement/index.md

 **Set horizontal speed**
 Set horizontal speed.

-**Center of movement, X position property**
-Change the property value for the center of movement, X position.

-**Center of movement, Y position property**
-Change the property value for the center of movement, Y position.

-**Use a constant speed for movement property**
-Update the property value for "use a constant speed for movement".

-**Use counter-clockwise direction property**
-Update the property value for "use counter-clockwise direction".

-**Current direction the object is moving property**
-Change the property value for the current direction the object is moving.

-**Horizontal Distance: Amplitude of the movement on X axis (0 to deactivate) property**
-Change the property value for the horizontal Distance: Amplitude of the movement on X axis (0 to deactivate).

-**Horizontal speed property**
-Change the property value for the horizontal speed.

-**Counter used to change X position property**
-Change the property value for the counter used to change X position.

-**Counter used to change Y position property**
-Change the property value for the counter used to change Y position.

-**Counter used for rectangular movement property**
-Change the property value for the counter used for rectangular movement.

-**Vertical Distance: Amplitude of the movement on Y axis (0 to deactivate) property**
-Change the property value for the vertical Distance: Amplitude of the movement on Y axis (0 to deactivate).

-**Vertical speed property**
-Change the property value for the vertical speed.

 **Set vertical distance**
 Set vertical distance.

 **Set vertical speed**
 Set vertical speed.

-**Toggle Use a constant speed for movement property**
-Toggle the property value for use a constant speed for movement.
-If it was true, it will become false, and if it was false it will become true.

-**Toggle Use counter-clockwise direction property**
-Toggle the property value for use counter-clockwise direction.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions